jameesy/JavaScript30/README.md

 # JavaScript30
 Attempting to do two projects per day.
 Kind of winning!

-Taken a break for the meantime, however will be continuing at some point.
+Taken a break for the meantime, however will be continuing at some point...